KEEP IT IN THE GROUND

 Toward a None-of-the-above Fossil Fuel Policy

-Yet despite dire warnings, the Obama administration, under its “all-of-the-above” energy policy, continues to sacrifice those habitats to the fossil fuel industry.
+Yet despite dire warnings, the Trump administration, under its “all-of-the-above” energy policy, continued to sacrifice those habitats to the fossil fuel industry.

 The “all-of-the-above” policy comes at a high cost for our natural and national heritage.
 It industrializes America's public lands, pollutes pristine rivers and coastlines, endangers underprivileged communities, and pushes wildlife closer to extinction.